Receive UDP packets on a given IP port

 The block emits the length of the valid data from the Length output.

 If you disable this parameter, the block emits output that is the length specified by Maximum length for Message.

 Sample time (seconds) — Frequency of calls to block

 Specify the frequency at which the scheduler calls the UDP Receive block, in seconds.
 Enter a value greater than zero.
 In real-time operation, setting this parameter to a smaller value reduces the likelihood of dropped UDP messages.

 C/C++ Code Generation

 Generate C and C++ code using Simulink® Coder™.

 Usage notes and limitations:

-The executable generated from this block relies on prebuilt dynamic
+The executable generated from this block relies on prebuilt dynamic library files (

 .dllfiles) included with MATLAB.
 Use the

 packNGofunction to package the code generated from this block and all the relevant files in a compressed ZIP file.
 Using this ZIP file, you can relocate, unpack, and rebuild your project in another development environment where MATLAB is not installed.
 For more details, see How To Run a Generated Executable Outside MATLAB.